The engineering philosophy enabling us to scale at speed

 It’s also able to get down to the metal when needed, with a little bit of thought.
 Now that it is open source and advances are being made to the runtime, C# is also finally achieving the performance the language deserves, at higher abstractions as well.

 For us, the most important aspect is the fact that C# and .NET have been around for years, meaning there’s plenty of really useful information online about how to use these tools effectively.
 There are also plenty of talented C# engineers in the world, making hiring great people into the team to use these familiar tools easy.

 .NET on Azure

 Considering we’re all in on Microsoft for the application layer, it makes sense to be all in for our infrastructure as well.
 We use Azure as our product operating system, and leverage a large number of the platform-as-a-service (PaaS) offerings, including Web Apps, Function Apps, Azure Storage, Service Bus, Redis Caching, and Azure SQL.

 These technology choices might not be seen as cutting-edge these days, but there is a wealth of knowledge out there that we can tap into and use it to solve novel problems.

 Scaling at speed

-Our technology choices are directly related to the organization by Conway’s Law, meaning we organize our teams around client needs and products.
+Our technology choices are directly related to the organisation by Conway’s Law, meaning we organise our teams around client needs and products.
 To do this we need an architectural approach that supports decoupling, so we use micro services and micro front-ends.

 Where possible, we favour choreography for passing information between products.
 This allows teams to rapidly design, build, and release value into their products without having to pay a large coordination cost (typically time), or having code waiting on a release train to be shipped to users.